using System;

 var callId = "my-call-id";

-// Notice that we pass create argument as true - this will create the call if it doesn't already exist
+// Passing create: true will create the call if it doesn't exist

 var callType = StreamCallType.Default; // Call type affects default permissions